 “You’re a poet, man!”

-One of Jack’s clients called him a poet in a business suit.
+That’s what one of Jack’s clients called him, a poet in a business suit.

 It was Jack’s approach to everything strategic.

 Numbers and results matter.
-Yet if we seek to lead people, influence people, persuade people, we can’t focus just on numbers.
+Yet if we seek to lead people, influence people, persuade people, we need to focus on the human condition.

 Strategy and execution are most effective when they have people at the center.
 So is sales performance.

 You want to lead people to the promised land?
-Start by articulating a vision, then encourage them to contribute.
-Their commitment will be deeper.
+Start by articulating a vision, then make sure they contribute to building the solution with you… and their commitment will be deeper.